ReMarket-SE2/documentation/README.md

 # Questions

 In case of questions, concerns, or suggestions regarding the documentation, please raise issues using the provided template.
 All issues not following the specified guidelines will be ignored or closed automatically.
+Refer to the [example issue](https://github.com/ReMarket-SE2/documentation/issues/1) in case of questions